Number of Workers Sought2

 Describe the learning and educational opportunities available to a workerIn addition to learning how to run a successful, profitable, small organic family farm, we encourage interns to attend the CFAC field days that occur monthly throughout the growing season.
 We also sometimes take field trips to friends' farms to learn how other folks do things, as well as host field trips to our farm.
 Each season we spend time with interns going over our farm's financial records so that they get a basic grasp of the book and record keeping required to run a successful small farm.
 All that said, we believe the most valuable learning experience we have to offer lies in simply doing all the various day-to-day farmwork and learning how that changes over the arc of the season.
-Interns also have the opportunity to independently operate a Lowdown Farm stand (including harvest/transport/setup/sales, etc.) at area farmer's markets, if interested.
+Interns also have the opportunity to semi-independently operate a Lowdown Farm stand (including harvest/transport/setup/sales, etc.) at area farmer's markets, if interested.

 Are you a full-time farmer?Yes

-Explain the room and board arrangements or describe options in your areaHousing is in a shared new 2-bedroom, 1 bath, house with a full kitchen, a (very) small shared living area, and a washing machine.
+Explain the room and board arrangements or describe options in your areaHousing is a shared new 2-bedroom, 1 bath, house with a full kitchen, a small shared living area, and a washing machine.
 We also have a small (14ft. diameter), but quaint, yurt with electricity and a wood stove.
-The intern living in the yurt shares the kitchen, bathroom, and washing machine in the house.
+Anyone electing to live in the yurt shares the kitchen, bathroom, and washing machine in the house.
 If interns smoke, we ask that they do it outdoors.
 Pets are negotiable, but they absolutely must be kid and livestock-friendly, no exceptions.

 Please attach any photos of your farm and operation

 What are the dates of your position?We are looking to hire two interns from May thru October.
 Weekly schedule changes throughout the year.
 When daylight permits we prefer to work 4 days a week 10 hour days, In July we usually switch to 4 nines and a half day on Sunday.